Qatar diplomatic crisis: Shipping

 The United Arab Emirates banned Qatar-flagged ships from calling at Fujairah.
 It also banned vessels from Qatar from the port and vessels at the port from sailing directly to Qatar.
-Similar restrictions were put in place at Jebel Ali, which pre-boycott used to handle over 85% of shipborne cargo for Qatar.
+Similar restrictions were put in place at Jebel Ali, which prior to the blockade handled over 85% of shipborne cargo for Qatar.
 Bahrain, Egypt and Saudi Arabia also banned Qatar-flagged ships from their ports.

-On 8 June 2017 shipping giant Maersk was unable to transport in or out of Qatar entirely.
+On 8 June 2017, shipping giant Maersk was unable to transport in or out of Qatar entirely.
 Due to Qatar's shallow ports, large cargo ships are required to dock at Jebel Ali or other nearby ports where a feeder service transports the goods into Qatar.
 In response, Maersk and Swiss-based MSC vessels for Qatar were rerouted to Salalah and Sohar in Oman.
 Particularly smaller shipments of perishable and frozen foods have taken that route.

 On 12 June 2017, Chinese shipping company COSCO announced suspension of services to and from Qatar.
 Taiwan's Evergreen Marine and Hong Kong's Orient Overseas Container Line had already suspended services.

 Media ban

 Hamad Saif al-Shamsi, the Attorney-General of the United Arab Emirates announced on 7 June that publishing expressions of sympathy towards Qatar through social media, or any type of written, visual or verbal form is considered illegal under UAE's Federal Penal Code and the Federal law on Combating Information Technology Crimes.
 Violators of this offense face between 3 and 15 years imprisonment, a fine of up to 500,000 emirati dirhams ($136,000) or both.
 Bahrain also issued a similar statement with a penalty up to 5 years imprisonment and a fine.

 Saudi Arabia, Egypt, Bahrain, and the UAE all blocked access to Qatari news agencies, including the controversial Qatar-based Al Jazeera.
 Saudi Arabia shut down the local office of Al Jazeera Media Network.
 The BBC speculated that changes to Al Jazeera would be a necessary part of any peaceful resolution.
 In June, Qatar-based beIN Sports (a spin-off from Al Jazeera) was also blocked by Saudi Arabia and the UAE.
-The UAE lifted this ban the following month, but the channels remained banned in Saudi Arabia, and the channels' programming was illegally rebranded and redistributed by a large-scale pirate television operation known as beoutQ. beoutQ operated out of Saudi Arabia using the Arabsat satellites, and was promoted by Saudi politicians.
+The UAE lifted this ban the following month, but the channels remained banned in Saudi Arabia.
+BeIN programming was illegally rebranded and redistributed by a large-scale pirate television operation known as beoutQ. beoutQ operated out of Saudi Arabia using the Arabsat satellites, and was promoted by Saudi politicians.

-In 2018, the Saudi government also began to target beIN Sports for allegedly holding monopoly in sports broadcasting, including revoking its broadcast licenses based on accusations of anti-competitive behaviour, and pulling its rights to the Asian Football Confederation in the Kingdom in 2019. beIN Sports considered the moves to be politically motivated, while it was feared that the service was normalising the practice of piracy.
+In 2018, the Saudi government also began to target beIN Sports for allegedly holding a monopoly in sports broadcasting, including revoking its broadcast licenses based on accusations of anti-competitive behaviour, and pulling its rights to the Asian Football Confederation in the Kingdom in 2019. beIN Sports considered the moves to be politically motivated, while it was feared that the service was normalising the practice of piracy.